Transport means independence

-Most people with a learning disability cannot drive, and many families with a disabled child do not have a car.
+Most people with a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. cannot drive, and many families with a disabled child do not have a car.
 Good transport links can quite simply be the difference between living independently and not.

 Reliable accessible transport services make it possible to get to a job, get to doctor's appointments, go to a day centre, meet friends in town - without depending on support workers, friends or family.

 Phone or email the Learning Disability Helpline, which is our advice and support service, for guidance and information about what support we can offer you.